parsa-ahmadi-nasab-emran-temple-owl/CIS3207/Project-4/README.md

 To manage my file system, I have to provide the following three functions:
 - int make_fs(char* disk_name);
-    creates a fresh and empty file system on the virtual disk make_disk(disk_name);
+    It will have its own make_fs.c file.
+(For organization purposes) creates a fresh and empty file system on the virtual disk make_disk(disk_name);
       first invoke this function to create a new disk